KalaKit/KalaWindow/readme.md

 ![Logo](logo.png)

 > Due to ongoing rewriting of the project Linux support is currently not available.
 It will be added back in 0.4 for both X11 and Wayland.
+Vulkan code exists in the codebase but is not fully functional until 0.4 releases too, you should stick to OpenGL only in 0.3.

-**KalaWindow** is a C++20 multimedia framework library for **Windows** and **Linux** (X11/Wayland), built for native desktop applications ranging from full-featured game engines to lightweight graphical tools.
-It provides **multi-window support**, **input handling**, and a unified interface to the **native message loop** on each platform.
-Crash reporting is integrated via [**KalaCrashHandler**](https://github.com/KalaKit/KalaCrashHandler), and the API is fully **OS-agnostic** and **vendor-neutral** — no platform-specific or graphics API headers are included in its public interface, keeping user code clean and portable.
+**KalaWindow** is a C++20 multimedia framework library for **Windows** and **Linux** (X11/Wayland), built for native desktop applications ranging from lightweight tools to full-featured game engines.
+It provides **multi-window support**, **input handling** and a unified interface to the **native message loop** on each platform.
+The API is fully **OS-agnostic** and **vendor-neutral** — no platform-specific or graphics API headers are included in its public interface, keeping user code clean and portable.

 KalaWindow includes a built-in rendering backend supporting **OpenGL 3.3** and **Vulkan 1.2**, bundled in a single binary.
 Each backend features a simple **shader system** (compilation, binding, cleanup), along with utilities for **initialization** and **GPU resource management**.
 This gives you everything needed to plug rendering directly into your application's logic without boilerplate, whether you're building a game engine or a desktop tool.